gzaets/Fridge-Ingredient-Detection-with-AI/README.md

 The object detection is handled by Python scripts.
 Make sure your virtual environment is activated before running any detection tasks.
 The detection script (detect.py) will be triggered automatically when you upload an image in the web app.

+Additional Notes

+- **Using CPU for Detection** Since you are using an AMD GPU, the system defaults to using the CPU for object detection due to limited ROCm support.
+If you have an NVIDIA GPU, CUDA can be used for faster detections.